vksdk/vk-sdk-android/docs/auth.md

 // See: https://vk.com/dev/authcode_flow_user
 // Only needed if you use server-side auth
-// Only supported using WebView; ignored by the VK App val responseType = VkAuth.ResponseType.Code
+// Only supported using WebView or CustomTabs; ignored by the VK App val responseType = VkAuth.ResponseType.Code

 // See: https://vk.com/dev/permissions